- About Office of People

 |Interview||The process of meeting with candidates and determining their suitability through asking behavioural questions.
 This process is conducted by an approved selection panel only.|

-Training on conducting behavioural interviews is offered through Talent and Leadership Development with training mandatory for the panel convenor.
+Training on conducting behavioural interviews is offered through Organisational Development with training mandatory for the panel convenor.

 |Online Application||Each advertised vacancy requires an online application through the University's eRecruit system.
 Accessed from the Vacancies site. (opens in a new window)|